MHaringa/insurancerating/cran-comments.md

 This is a resubmission.
 In this version:

 * Function construct_tariff_classes is now split in functions fit_gam and construct_tariff_classes.
+* A vignette is added on how to use the package

 ## Test environments
 * local OS X install, R 3.6.2